crahan/HolidayHackChallenge2019/docs/index.md

 # Welcome
 ## Introduction
 Hi there!
-Welcome to my write-up for the [SANS Holiday Hack Challenge 2019](https://www.holidayhackchallenge.com/2019/).
+Welcome to my write-up for the [2019 SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/2019/).

 The menu at the top gets you to all the goodies.
 This page serves as a summary for the main objective answers, [university map](./img/misc/map_large.png), and overall narrative.
 Objectives and terminal hint write-ups can be found in their respective menu sections.
 Some odds and ends like interesting UI elements, login credentials, and a few notes about tokens are stored under miscellaneous.
 If you prefer keyboard shortcuts you can use `n` and `p` to navigate through all the content or use `s` to search.

 Each objective and terminal hint also come with their own video versions of the write-up.
-If you are more of a visual learner and prefer watching just the videos then please check out my [SANS Holiday Hack Challenge 2019 Solutions](https://www.youtube.com/playlist?list=PLkC9YoWVx3xKJgL7TrBsjmy8triY9RDjC) playlist on Youtube to watch all 11 episodes (2 hours and 50 minutes) in the correct order.
+If you are more of a visual learner and prefer watching just the videos then please check out my [2019 SANS Holiday Hack Challenge Solutions](https://www.youtube.com/playlist?list=PLkC9YoWVx3xKJgL7TrBsjmy8triY9RDjC) playlist on Youtube to watch all 11 episodes (2 hours and 50 minutes) in the correct order.

 If you have any feedback or questions please feel free to reach out to me on [Twitter](https://twitter.com/crahan).